-Newry Leisure Centre has been designed to offer enhanced facilities for the local community, to achieve Disability Sports Northern Ireland’s Inclusive Sports Facility accreditation, and to promote energy efficiency through the use of enhanced building fabric, solar hot water panels and rainwater harvesting.
+Newry Leisure Centre was designed to offer enhanced facilities for the local community, to achieve Disability Sports Northern Ireland’s Inclusive Sports Facility accreditation, and to promote energy efficiency through the use of enhanced building fabric, solar hot water panels and rainwater harvesting.

-Our experience gained from the recent completion of similar projects within an urban setting meant we appreciated the intricacies of a leisure facility of this nature.
+Our experience gained from completion of similar projects within an urban setting meant we appreciated the intricacies of a leisure facility of this nature.
 We were able to address the many alternatives the client sought to consider, within limited time periods during the feasibility stage, allowing them to maximise their desired return from the scheme with regard to the functionality of the building and overall value.
-Health and safety matters were constantly reviewed.
+Health and safety matters were kept under constant review.